How to Stay Motivated During the Pandemic

 Ask for Help: The most important thing to take care of during a time like this is your mind.
 So if you notice you are struggling then talk to someone.
-Whether it’s a friend, family member, college counsellor, or other licensed professional - help is out there so don’t be afraid to ask for it.
+Whether it’s a friend, family member, college counselor, or other licensed professional, help is out there so don’t be afraid to ask for it.

 Be Kind to Yourself

 Reward Yourself: It is easy to measure our day by what we haven’t achieved but try to turn that around and instead give yourself small rewards when you accomplish a task or goal – having something to look forward to makes it easier to stick to tasks you may not want to do.

 Shake off the Guilt: With so little to do, we put a lot of pressure on ourselves to get a lot done.
 But how can we possibly get everything done if we don’t take time to relax and refresh?
 So shake off the guilt, accept some days are less successful than others, and start afresh tomorrow.